 “Because of Safe and Sound, our anger at the stories we read about how young people are groomed and abused, can be turned into hope that we can have a society that cares and supports victims.”

 Although services at the time in Rochdale failed these young people, we are pleased to see that the general response across the country to child sexual exploitation has been improving.
 But there is no room for complacency.
 There is much more that needs to be done and the support of the public and people like Molly is so vital to developing our work.

 We are particularly proud to work closely with the police, social care and other organisations to tackle child sexual exploitation in Derbyshire.

 The issues we raise and deal with daily can be incredibly difficult to discuss – because they are complex and because they are so sensitive.

 People can find the details of victims’ experiences hard to hear and indeed, many victims understandably don’t feel in a suitable place emotionally to talk about what has happened to them more publicly – and they shouldn’t be expected to.

-As we approach National Child Exploitation Awareness Day on Monday 18 March, it’s important to highlight the views of supporters such as Molly who are passionate about talking about the issue of child sexual exploitation and understand why young people need Safe and Sound’s support.
+As we approach National Child Sexual Exploitation Awareness Day on Monday 18 March, it’s important to highlight the views of supporters such as Molly who are passionate about talking about the issue of child sexual exploitation and understand why young people need Safe and Sound’s support.